nmilcoff/BreachDetector/README.md

 #### MSTG-STORAGE-9: The app removes sensitive data from views when moved to the background.

 - On Android you can set the `Secure` flags for the Window, [here](https://github.com/nmilcoff/BreachDetector/blob/develop/TestApp/TestApp.Android/MainActivity.cs#L29) is an example.
 This will hide the content of the UI when the app is in background and also prevent the user from taking screenshots.
 Please be aware though the scope has [some limitations](https://github.com/commonsguy/cwac-security/blob/master/docs/FLAGSECURE.md) related to child windows.
 - On iOS you can use the AppDelegate lifecycle methods to add / remove an image on top of your UI to hide the content (also note that on iOS you can't prevent the user from taking screenshots).
 [Here](https://github.com/nmilcoff/BreachDetector/blob/develop/TestApp/TestApp.iOS/AppDelegate.cs#L20) is an example for this implementation.
+It is also possible to identify when the user takes a screenshoot and trigger an event.
+[Here](https://github.com/nmilcoff/BreachDetector/blob/develop/TestApp/TestApp.iOS/AppDelegate.cs#L60) is an example for this implementation.

 #### Auto-logout due to user inactivity